apache/incubator-brooklyn/usage/archetypes/quickstart/src/brooklyn-sample/src/main/assembly/files/README.txt

 Brooklyn is (c) 2013 Cloudsoft Corporation and released as open source under the Apache License v2.0.

-A sample Brooklyn project should specify its license.
+A sample Brooklyn project should specify its license here.